ramiro999/safe-speed-navigation/README.md

 ## 📝 How to Build

+The code is developed on Ubuntu 22.04 using Python 3.11 and torch 2.5.1.
 To build the packages, follow these steps:

 ```shell
 # Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)